Lygia Clark: Tropicália artistic movement

 Clark is one of the most established artists associated with the Tropicália movement.
 Clark explored the role of sensory perception and psychic interaction that participants would have with her artwork.
 An example of Clark's fascination with human interaction is her 1967 piece O eu e o tu (The I and the You).
-The piece consists of two industrial rubber suits joined together by an umbilical-like cord.
-The participants wearing the suits would be joined together but unable to see one another, forming an almost psycho-sexual bond between the two.
+The piece consists of two industrial rubber suits joined by an umbilical-like cord.
+The participants wearing the suits would be joined but unable to see one another, forming an almost psycho-sexual bond between the two.
 Clark said of her pieces, "What's important is the act of doing in the present; the artist is dissolved into the world."